-- · Keep away from the air inlet and air outlet when the alternator is running. - Do not put operator controls near the air inlet and air outlet. - Do not cause overheating by running the alternator outside rating plate parameters. - · Do not overload the alternator. - Do not run an alternator with excessive vibration. - Do not synchronize parallel alternators outside the specified parameters.
+- · Keep away from the air inlet and air outlet when the alternator is running. - · Do not put operator controls near the air inlet and air outlet. - Do not cause overheating by running the alternator outside rating plate parameters. - · Do not overload the alternator. - Do not run an alternator with excessive vibration. - Do not synchronize parallel alternators outside the specified parameters.

-Always wear suitable PPE when working in the hatched areas shown in the diagram or directly in-line with any air inlet/outlet.
+Always wear suitable PPE when working in hatched areas or directly in-line with any air inlet/outlet.